-Lisa Kloppenberg, Dean and Professor of Law at Santa Clara University School of Law, is a well-known expert in Appropriate Dispute Resolution and Constitutional Law.
+Lisa Kloppenberg, Interim Provost Elect, Dean and Professor of Law at Santa Clara University, is a well-known expert in Appropriate Dispute Resolution and Constitutional Law.
 She is the co-author of a popular text teaching law students to be effective advocates in negotiation, mediation and arbitration.
-At Santa Clara Law, Dean Kloppenberg is fostering the move toward a more competency-based curriculum and providing more opportunities for students to develop critical lawyering skills, including conflict resolution lawyering skills, while promoting more engagement with Silicon Valley.
-Prior to her appointment as Dean in 2013, Kloppenberg served as Dean and Professor of Law at the University of Dayton School of Law from 2001-2011, where she received national recognition for championing the “Lawyer as Problem Solver” curricular reform and a unique accelerated option for legal studies.
+At Santa Clara Law, Dean Kloppenberg is fostering the move toward a more competency-based curriculum and providing more opportunities for students to develop critical lawyering skills, including conflict resolution skills, while promoting more engagement with Silicon Valley.
+Prior to her appointment as Dean in 2013, Dean Kloppenberg served as Dean and Professor of Law at the University of Dayton School of Law from 2001-2011, where she received national recognition for championing the “Lawyer as Problem Solver” curricular reform and a unique accelerated option for legal studies.

-Dean Kloppenberg is active with numerous academic and professional organizations including the American Bar Association, the Law School Admission Council, and the Association of American Law Schools.
+Dean Kloppenberg has been active with numerous academic and professional organizations including the American Bar Association, the Law School Admission Council, and the Association of American Law Schools.
 She can be reached at firstname.lastname@example.org.

 J.D., University of Southern California Law Center